Tor (network): End-to-end traffic correlation

-Consensus blocking
+Consensus attacks

-Like many decentralized systems, Tor relies on a consensus mechanism to periodically update its current operating parameters, which for Tor are network parameters like which nodes are good/bad relays, exits, guards, and how much traffic each can handle.
+Like many decentralized systems, Tor relies on a consensus mechanism to periodically update its current operating parameters.
+For Tor, these include network parameters like which nodes are good and bad relays, exits, guards, and how much traffic each can handle.
 Tor's architecture for deciding the consensus relies on a small number of directory authority nodes voting on current network parameters.
-Currently, there are eight directory authority nodes, and their health is publicly monitored.
+Currently, there are nine directory authority nodes, and their health is publicly monitored.
 The IP addresses of the authority nodes are hard coded into each Tor client.
 The authority nodes vote every hour to update the consensus, and clients download the most recent consensus on startup.
-A network congestion attack, such as a DDoS, can prevent the consensus nodes from communicating and thus prevent voting to update the consensus.
+A compromise of the majority of the directory authorities could alter the consensus in a way that is beneficial to an attacker.
+Alternatively, a network congestion attack, such as a DDoS, could theoretically prevent the consensus nodes from communicating, and thus prevent voting to update the consensus (though such an attack would be visible).